Berkshire Spotlight

 Berkshire Family-Friendly Outings for Fall

 Spend the day at Whitney's Farm Market & Garden Center.
 Let the kids venture off into the corn maze or make a new acquaintance at the petting zoo that includes a mini pony, baby goats, sheep, and a peacock.
 Children can scale different structures in the play yard and once they have worked up an appetite, pick up lunch in the farm market.
 Whitney's is located at 1775 South State Road in Cheshire and is open from 9 a.m. to 6 p.m. daily.
 Naumkeag's Pumpkin Show runs every Wednesday thru Sunday starting Sept.
 27 to Oct.27.
-The center is also holding its Pumpkin Fest, which features ...
+The center's annual Pumpkin Fest will begin Sept.
+27 and fea...

 Five Top Spots to Enjoy the Fall Foliage